Sieep-Coding/sieep-coding.github.io/src/pages/posts/Why-Your-Astro-JavaScript-Works-in-Chrome-but-Breaks-in-Firefox.md

 ### The Real Cost: User Experience, Not Code

 When your infinite scroll doesn't work in Firefox, you're not just disappointing users.
 You're losing trust.
 A carousel that jumps, stutters, or resets is a signal that your site isn't production-ready.
-Whether it's a measurement bug or not doesn't matter to the user—they perceive it as broken.

 That perception has real consequences:
 - Lower time-on-page (users leave frustrated)